 As soon as you know that you may be having an operation, it is helpful to think about how you can improve your recovery from surgery by improving your health and lifestyle and increasing your activity.

-The time that you have to prepare will vary depending on the reason for the operation.
-If your operation is.
+The time that you have to prepare will vary depending on how urgent your operation is.
 This is particularly important for major surgery.
 The best outcomes will come from you working with your medical team in the weeks and months before the surgery.
 If your operation is an emergency, your doctors and nurses will give you good care in the condition you are in.

-If you have a long-term condition, such as diabetes, asthma or bronchitis, heart problems or high blood pressure, you should make sure you are as well as possible before your operation.
-If you think you could make some improvement, you can ask your GP for an extra check-up.
+If you have a long-term condition, such as diabetes, asthma or bronchitis, heart problems, are overweight or have high blood pressure, you should make sure you are as well as possible before your operation.
+If you think you could make some improvements, you can ask your GP for an extra check-up.
 You should do this as soon as you know that you are having an operation.

-If you plan to quit smoking, it is a good idea to get help from a counsellor or support service.
+The time before an operation is ideal to quit smoking.
+You may need the support of a specialist stop-smoking service.
 Your GP will be able to give you contact details for services in your area.
 You are four times more likely to give up successfully if you have this kind of help.
-For more information please go to: www.nhs.uk/smokefree.
+For more information please go to: nhs.uk/smokefree

 Many of the risks of having an operation are increased if you are very overweight.
 Reducing your weight will reduce many of the extra risks you face during your anaesthetic and after your surgery.
 It may also make the surgery easier.
 Your GP can give you advice about weight loss and put you in touch with an organisation that can help.
 Slow, supervised weight loss is likely to be most successful.

 If you drink more than the recommended amount, you should cut down before an operation.
-Go to the NHS website for more advice: nhs.uk/livewell/alcohol/pages/alcohol-units.aspx for more advice.
+Go to the NHS website for more advice: nhs.uk/livewell/alcohol/pages/alcohol-units.aspx

-Ideally, loose teeth should be secured before an anaesthetic.
-This reduces as far as possible the chance of any damage to your teeth.
-On the day of your operation, your anaesthetist will want to know which teeth are loose, or have crowns or a bridge.
+Ideally, loose and broken teeth should be assessed and treated before an anaesthetic as this reduces the risk of any damage to your teeth or them becoming displaced.
+On the day of your operation, your anaesthetist will want to know which teeth are loose, have crowns or a bridge.

-Before major surgery, if you have medical risks your surgeon may ask you to do a fitness test before you decide that you will have the operation.
+Before major surgery, if you have medical risks your surgeon may ask you to do a CPET test before you decide that you will have the operation.
 This gives important information about your level of fitness, your risk and how well you will tolerate and recover from a major operation.
-This helps you decide whether an operation is right for you.
-There may be other less risky treatments that would be better for you.
+This helps you decide whether an operation is right for you or whether other lower-risk treatments might be better for you.
 The test also helps your surgeon and anaesthetist decide how best to look after you during and after the operation.

-The fitness test is usually done on a stationary cycle.
-You are asked to wear a mask so the team can measure the oxygen that you use and the carbon dioxide that you breathe out.
+The CPET test is usually done on a stationary cycle.
+You will be asked to wear a mask so the team can measure the oxygen that you use and the carbon dioxide that you breathe out.

 If you cannot turn the pedals due to problems with your legs, it may be possible to use a machine that you turn with your arms.